joeblew999/pb-stack/.github/README.md

 ## Terms

-Developer is a person that works with the compilation of the code.
+**Developer** is a person that works with the compilation of the code.

-Operator is a person that works with the non compiled code with bun as the interpreter.
+**Operator** is a person that works with the non compiled code with bun as the interpreter.
 They are utilising the binaries that the Developer built.
 An Operator is also a CI and CD system.

-Users is person that uses the final Software Product.
+**User** is person that uses the final Software Product.
 They are utilising the code that the Operator build.

 ## Philosophy